 - Great to execute the test cases which are a bit difficult to execute manually.

-- When the number of iterations of the test case executions are not known.
+- When the number of iterations of the test case executions is not known.

 Basic Mistake to Avoid: